Scalable-Complexity Steered Response Power Mapping based on Low-Rank and Sparse Interpolation: Simulations

-Fig. \ref{fig:nf_matMapErr} and \ref{fig:ff_matMapErr} show the matrix error $\varepsilon_{H}$ and the map error $\varepsilon_{z}$ vs. relative complexity $C_{\mathrm{rel}}$ for LR-SRP [\ref{locErr_nf_1}], SI-SRP [\ref{locErr_nf_8}], SLRI-SRP [\ref{locErr_nf_3}], and SSPI-SRP [\ref{locErr_nf_6}] in the NF and FF scenario, respectively.
-While $\varepsilon_{H}$ can be computed before run time, $\varepsilon_{z}$ is averaged over all 512 source locations, 32 frames, and 16 combinations of $\mathit{SNR}$ and $T_{60}$.
+\paragraph{Matrix and Map Error} Fig. \ref{fig:nf_matMapErr} and \ref{fig:ff_matMapErr} show the matrix error $\varepsilon_{H}$ and the map error $\varepsilon_{z}$ vs. relative complexity $C_{\mathrm{rel}}$ for LR-SRP [\ref{locErr_nf_1}], SI-SRP [\ref{locErr_nf_8}], SLRI-SRP [\ref{locErr_nf_3}], and SSPI-SRP [\ref{locErr_nf_6}] in the NF and FF scenario, respectively.
+While $\varepsilon_{H}$ can be computed before run time {and is therefore deterministic}, $\varepsilon_{z}$ is averaged over all 512 source locations, 32 frames, and 16 combinations of $\mathit{SNR}$ and $T_{60}$.
 In both the NF and the FF scenario, the characteristics of $\varepsilon_{H}$ and $\varepsilon_{z}$ widely agree across the different algorithms, such that in practice it suffices to compute $\varepsilon_{H}$ in order to judge $\varepsilon_{z}$.

 In both scenarios, LR-SRP can save a bit more or less than one order of magnitude of computational complexity without introducing significant errors.
 However, the errors increase rapidly at lower relative complexities.
 Unlike LR-SRP, the complexity of SLRI-SRP and SSPI-SRP is restricted to the range between $C_\mathrm{samp}$ and $C_{\mathrm{rel}}$ of SI-SRP, which spans almost three decades in the NF scenario and one decade in the FF scenario.
 As compared to LR-SRP, SLRI-SRP performs similarly in the NF scenario and somewhat better in the FF scenario.
 The better performance of SLRI-SRP in the FF scenario may be due to the more effective SI-SRP approximation as compared to the NF scenario, which leaves room for a less aggressive low-rank approximation of the interpolation matrix.
 However, in both scenarios, LR-SRP and SLRI-SRP are significantly outperformed by SSPI-SRP over a large range of $C_{\mathrm{rel}}$.
-These results confirm the discussion provided in Sec. \ref{sec:appearanceSRP}.